jalacloud/Certifications/Microsoft/az-300 study guide.md

 ## Integrate on premises network with Azure virtual network
   - create and configure Azure VPN Gateway
+    * Microsoft recommend __/27__ (or larger) for configuring VPN _GatewaySubnets_ when trying to save address space
+    * /27 is the smallest option possible for GatewaySubnet subnet configuration

   - create and configure site to site VPN
   - configure ExpressRoute
   - configure Virtual WAN